JJonahJson/MountainCar-v313/README.md

 sudo apt install python3-pip
 ```

-If you have problem installing python3.7, follow these instructions, then try again the steps before:
+If you have problems installing python3.7, follow these instructions, then try again the steps before:
 ```
 sudo apt update
 sudo apt install software-properties-common